damiantw/laravel-roles/README.md

 ```

 When we run `php arisian db:seed --class=RoleGroupsTableSeeder` the RoleGroupSeeder Facade will automatically create
-Roles for authorities that do not already exist and sync the roleGroup authority set definitions as you defined them.
+Roles for authorities that do not already exist and sync the RoleGroup authority set definitions as you defined them.

 If your application does not allow for changing RoleGroup authority set definitions at runtime it can be useful to run
 this command as part of the deployment procedure.